 Find out more about the projects in Wintershall's operated Aguada Federal and Bandurria Norte blocks.

 The Argentinean energy industry

 Between 2005 and 2015, oil and gas production in Argentina fell by 12 and 26 percent respectively.
-Partly because of the lack of investment incentives, the energy-rich country was also transformed during this period from a net energy exporter to importer of hydrocarbons.
+Partly because of the lack of investment attractiveness, the energy-rich country was transformed during this period from a net energy exporter to importer of hydrocarbons.
 The Argentinean government estimates that the country requires a total investment amount of up to 240 billion dollars: 150 billion for infrastructure and another 90 billion for the energy and mining industries.